Vollmaier

 - Matjaž Bajc (light design)

-- Nika Hölcl Praper (photography)
+- Nika Hölcl (photography)

 - Maša Pavoković (public relations, support, counseling)